 Geography and Climate Change

-Climate change was one overarching focus of the AAG Annual Meeting in Washington, DC in 2010, with over 50 sessions running on two continuous tracks over the course of the conference.
-The meeting opened with the Presidential Plenary, “America’s Climate Choices.”
+- Climate was one of the main themes of the 2010 Meeting in Washington, DC with over 50 sessions over the course of the conference.
+The meeting opened with the Presidential Plenary entitled “America’s Climate Choices.”
+Watch the video

 - “Geographies of Climate Change” was a key theme of the 2014 Meeting in Tampa which opened with Julie Winkler’s Presidential Plenary.
 See the featured sessions

 - At the 2015 Meeting in Chicago, Past President Julie Winkler delivered an address on “Embracing the Complexity and Uncertainty of Climate Change.”
 Watch the video